 Practitioner Performance Advice produces an assessment report which will provide the employing/contracting organisation with clear findings and conclusions about the practitioner’s level of performance (for clinical practice assessments) and with an independent view on the behavioural characteristics of the practitioner, including any areas which require consideration (behavioural assessments).

 We are available to offer advice and recommendations to employing/contracting organisations on next steps after the assessment.
-This can include asking our Professional Support and Remediation service to prepare an action plan to support a practitioner’s return to safe and effective practice (for Clinical Performance Assessments) and to help consideration of behavioural issues (for Behavioural Assessments).
+This can include asking our Professional Support and Remediation service to prepare an action plan to support a practitioner’s return to safe and effective practice (for clinical performance assessments) and to help consideration of behavioural issues (for behavioural assessments).

 We recognise that where questions have been raised about a practitioner’s work, this can be a very stressful experience for the individual concerned.
 We are committed to ensuring the services we offer and the way we deliver our services are sensitive to the impact on the individual about whom questions have been raised.